mholzen/information/README.md

 Use representation of knowlege as a graph to facilitate both highly abstract conceptual thinking and mundane data management.

-The recent development in LLMA has confirmed my intuiton that a tremenudous amount of knowledge (if not all) is encoding in language.
+The recent development in LLMs has confirmed my intuiton that a tremenudous amount of knowledge (if not all) is encoded in language.

-While taking a more traditional approach in storing and processing language, I am interesting in whether we can express some fundamental truths about our experience.
+Nonetheless, I continue to be interested in a more traditional approach to store and process language (i.e. using formal constructs rather than using neural networks), because I cam curious to explore whether we can encode some fundamental truths about our experience, much like one would using a programming language.